Ongoing Plastic Shopping Bag Saga Finds Toronto Bag Ban Overturned…For Now

 WAIT!
 It’s NOT What You Think!

-When Toronto’s mayor, Rob Ford, attempted to do away with a 5-cent fee that was levied on plastic bags handed out at stores within the city that set off a surprising turn of events.
+When Toronto’s mayor, Rob Ford, attempted to do away with a 5-cent fee that was levied on plastic shopping bags handed out at stores within the city that set off a surprising turn of events.
 Ford wanted to do away with the fee because he felt it was not necessary – he felt shoppers should be able to use plastic bags if they want to and it was silly to charge a fee to dissuade them.
 The council immediately voted to pass the mayor’s proposal to end the fee and just as quickly proposed and passed an outright ban on plastic bags.
 The ban was scheduled to begin on January 1, 2013, but once again the plan has changed.

 The Canadian Plastic Bag Association filed a lawsuit against the city.
 Their argument was that the ban was rushed and the city should have conducted research to assess the impact and determine whether a ban was necessary before even proposing the issue.
 On November 28, 2012, the council announced they would not proceed with the ban.
 From a legal perspective, the council did not really have a choice.
 Had Toronto pursued the ban they would have left themselves vulnerable to the lawsuit which would have cost time and money and ultimately delayed their ability to pass a bag ban that could withstand attack from the Canadian Plastic Bag Association and other trade organizations.